jitendra8911/my-family/static/media/fatehnagar-crow.f5ac06b0.md

 <!--more-->
 When I was a kid about 2 years old, I used to divert the complaint made by house owner on me (in a light-hearted way) by pointing to crow.
 It all started when
 I plucked the flowers from the plant that belonged to the landlord, a lady who was about 35 years old around that time.
-When my mom was around holding me, landlord used to exchange some sunny banters for plucking the flowers.
+When my mom was around holding me, landlord used to exchange some funny banters with me for plucking the flowers.

 Being so tiny, and babbling words that come out of my mouth, I had no other option to defend my actions, so I used to divert my landlord's attention her by pointing to cawing crow.
 She was astonished by my intelligence to divert a topic at that very little age.